Should there be beavers in the Brit?

 Your view

-If you can't attend the drop-ins and are a landowner or farmer with particular interests or concerns, please contact us directly and we will come and see you.
+If you couldn't attend the drop-ins and are a landowner or farmer with particular interests or concerns, please contact us directly and we will come and see you.

 Thank you for your time, we look forward to hearing your views.
 There are some great resources about beavers out there and we will put them here when we get a minute.